 If you love to fish, look not further.
 Roatan and Utila lie at the edge of the Cayman Trench, making deep sea fishing possible less than a half mile from shore.
 Our rich waters teem with Wahoo, Tuna, Mahi Mahi, Marlin, Barracuda, Amberjack, and more.
 Boats can be chartered for a few hours or the entire day.
 The shallow waters closer to shore are a fly fisherman’s dream as they are home to huge schools of bonefish and permit.
 Fly fishing can even be done from the beach in a few places.
 Just be sure not to catch a sunbather.
 Though plentiful, the marine life on Roatan is also very fragile.
 Catch and release is enforced for all billfish and strongly recommended for any species that is considered to be overfished including all species of grouper and snappers and some species of tuna.
 Do your part to ensure there are fish left for future generations.

 Roatan is home to a variety of boats, from tiny dug out canoes called Cayucos to one man Laser sailboats to Pleasure Cruisers.
 Most boats can be chartered for half day and full day adventures though some do overnight excursions to neighboring islands.
 The most common day trip is to near by Cayos Cochinos, an archipelago of small cays and islands.
 Most of the cays are uninhabited save for a few small hotels, private homes, and a native Garifuna Village.
 The waters surrounding Cayos Cochinos are a Marine Protected Area and National Marine Park and have excellent diving and snorkeling.
 Another very popular charter is to spend the day boating around Roatan.
 It’s a great way to see the island, catch some fish, and snorkel in the best spots.
 Other excursions include sailing trips to explore the waters around the East End of Roatan (one of my personal favorites), and overnight trips to neighboring islands of Utila and Guanaja.
 Whether you prefer to get pushed by the wind or propelled by an engine, we will find the boat trip for you.
+Depending on the size of your group and what you want to do, I recommend Ruthless Charters , Roatan Island Charters, Roatan Reef Tours, and Sundowner’s Charters.

 Take the rare opportunity to travel in a one of kind machine to another world and come face to face with life forms beyond imagination including the huge, prehistoric six gill sharks, chimeras, and vampire octopus.
 The submarine was designed, built, and piloted by Karl Stanley and can safely transport three people to 3,000 feet below sea level.
 Less than 3 percent of the world’s deep waters have been explored.
 It is truly an unknown world.
 It is this unknown that you can personally explore.
 One every dive, the submarine Idabel illuminates places that have never been seen by human eyes.
 This is truly a once in a lifetime experience.